 - 1. Disconnect the unit from its power supply. - 2.
-The manufacturer recommends cleaning the unit with a mild soap and water solution. - Do not use abrasive cleaners, these will damage metal surfaces. - Cleaning agents must be compatible with steel and powder coat paint surfaces. - Do not use deionized water for rinsing or cleaning. - 3.
+Remove all removable accessory components such as shelving. - 3.
+Clean the unit with a mild soap and water solution, including all corners. - Do not use an abrasive cleaner.
+These will damage metal surfaces. - Do not use deionized water to rinse or clean with. - Take special care when cleaning around the temperature sensor probes in the chamber to prevent damage.
+Do not clean the probes. - 4.
 Rinse with distilled water and wipe dry with a soft cloth.